boolesrings/Simple-microblogging-wordpress-plugin/readme.txt

 It is a known issue that some permalink structures do not work with Simple microblogging when the plugin `Salmon for wordpress` is installed.

 == Changelog ==

+`0.1` Added support for authors.
+Added use_excerpt option to the shortcode

 `0.0` initial release